xerial/silk-format/README.md

 2013-11-20	debug	{"result":"success", "elapsed time":12.3}
 ```

-It is equivalent to write as:
+It is equivalent to write as follows:
 ```
 -log
  -date:2013-11-20